Coronavirus latest: Belgium begins nationwide lockdown | DW | 18.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+11:21 The 2020 Glastonbury Festival in Great Britain has been canceled.
+One of the world's largest outdoor music festivals, Glastonbury had been due to take place in June.
+Organizers said tickets for 2020 will be rolled over to 2021.

 11:00 Belgium became the latest European country to issue a nationwide lockdown due to the coronavirus outbreak.
-Belgian Prime Minister Sophie Wilmes said people should only go out in emergencies, or to supermarkets, pharmacies or doctors.
+Belgian Prime Minister Sophie Wilmes said people should only go out in case of emergency, or to supermarkets, pharmacies or doctors.
 Any gatherings or meetings will be prohibited.

 The lockdown is expected to last until April 5.
 The Belgian capital, Brussels, is the de-facto capital of the European Union.